 \subsection{A weak form of enriched functoriality}

-One can try to consider $\NC$ as a category enriched in topological spaces: for all nice couples $\fT$ and $\fT'$ one can consider the compact-open topology on the set of morphisms $\xi\colon\fT\to\fT'$, considered as a subset of all continuous maps $\xi\colon\C\to\C$.
+One can consider $\NC$ as a category enriched in topological spaces: for all nice couples $\fT$ and $\fT'$ one can consider the compact-open topology on the set of morphisms $\xi\colon\fT\to\fT'$, considered as a subset of all continuous maps $\xi\colon\C\to\C$.
 The functor $\Hur(-;\Q,G)$ is then likely to be a $\Top$-enriched functor from $\NC$ to $\Top$.
-We shall not attempt to prove this property in general, rather we shall restrict our attention to the following proposition. \begin{prop} Let $\fT=(\cX,\cY)$ and $\fT'=(\cX',\cY')$ be nice couples and let $(\Q,G)$ a PMQ-group pair.
+We will not attempt to prove this property in general, and we will restrict our attention to the following proposition. \begin{prop} Let $\fT=(\cX,\cY)$ and $\fT'=(\cX',\cY')$ be nice couples and let $(\Q,G)$ be a PMQ-group pair.
 Let $\cS$ be a topological space, and let $\cH\colon\C\times \cS\to\C$ be a continuous map, such that for all $s\in \cS$ the map $\cH(-,s)\colon\C\to\C$ is a morphism of nice couples $\fT\to\fT'$ (see Definition \ref{defn:mapnicecouples}).
 Let

 be the map of sets defined by $\cH_*(\fc,s)=(\cH(-,s))_*(\fc)$.
 Then $\cH_*$ is continuous. \end{prop} \begin{proof} Fix $(\fc,s)\in\HurTQG\times \cS$, let $\fc'=\cH_*(\fc,s)$ and use Notation \ref{nota:fc}.
 Let $\uU'$ be an adapted covering of $P'$ and let $\fU(\fc',\uU')\subset\HurTpQG$ be the corresponding normal neighbourhood.
 By continuity of $\cH$ we can find a neighbourhood $V\subset \cS$ of $s$ and an adapted covering $\uU$ of $P$ such that $\cH$ sends $\uU\times V$ inside $\uU'$: here we regard $\uU$ and $\uU'$ as subsets of $\C$.
 Then $\cH_*$ sends the product neighbourhood $\fU(\fc,\uU)\times V\subset\HurTQG\times \cS$ inside $\fU(\fc',\uU')$. \end{proof}